Table Of Contents

 Neponset River Greenway [link]

 This DCR-owned greenspace includes a railroad right-of-way which extends from the harbor in Dorchester to Central Avenue in Milton.
 Phase I, from Port Norfolk to Central Avenue in Milton, was paved in 2002.
-It includes marshes and the Pope John Paul II Park along the Neponset Estuary, and will connect through Port Norfolk to the MDC’s Harbor Path.
+It includes marshes and the Pope John Paul II Park along the Neponset Estuary, and will connect through Port Norfolk to the DCR’s Harbor Path.
 The Boston Natural Areas Fund is looking at extending this path up the Neponset to Readville, where a side spur could easily connect to the Blue Hills.
-For a map of planed developments as well as elevations included in the master plan please Click Here (pdf).
-For information on the master plan please Click Here.
+For a map of planed developments please Click Here.
+For information on the project vision please Click Here.

 Stony Brook Reservation Bikepaths [Link][map]